Ismesa/social-housing-map-qld/README.md

 * `clean-data` cleaning data and utilising relevant data points to be visualised

 Location based data was another defining feature of the product.
 Free Google API trial was purchased for layering purposes - which the GeoJSON helped defined.
 A combination of HTML, CSS and javascript aided in the website format of the project.

+# Conclusions and Future Scope

+Overall, SHM QLD was created to allow users to have an interactive platform whereby they can easily use a visual reference point to pinpoint available areas for social housing.
+Ideally, it is aimed for future scope to market this product toward low income areas and families.